TutorialWindows

 For a cleaner result — especially if you need to add a typed signature, date field, or text annotations alongside your signature — use Signpdf in your browser.

-1. 1Open Chrome, Edge, or Firefox and go to signpdf.top
+1. 1Open Chrome, Edge, or Firefox and launch Signpdf

 2. 2Click 'Sign PDF' and upload or drag your document